 Public Hearings & Notices

-Written submissions received from members of the public before 9 a.m. on the Friday before the hearing (which are typically held on Mondays) will be part of a record of public submissions published by 5 p.m. that day and will be distributed to Council.
-Submissions received after the deadline but before the close of the hearing will be added to the record after the hearing adjourns.
+Written submissions received from members of the public before 4 p.m. on the Friday before the hearing (which are typically held on Mondays) will be part of a record of public submissions.

 Any submissions that are: